Adult Learn to Swim Program (ALTS)

 As part of the ALTS program, Pacific Masters and USMS have developed considerable resources for coaches and instructors who committed to developing their own Adult Learn to Swim programs.
 Available are links to instructional videos, webinars, and slides, as well as information on how to apply for an Adult Learn to Swim Grant from United States Masters Swimming.

-Link to USMS Adult Learn to Swim Website: https://www.usms.org/alts-central
+USMS Adult Learn to Swim Website: https://www.usms.org/alts-central

 How to Become a Certified Adult Learn to Swim Instructor: https://www.usms.org/alts-central